 Matt works in a corporate organisation and is responsible for selling cloud services platforms for a technology company.
-Matt has to tell a story about cloud services platforms to 3 different audiences on three different occasions.
+Matt has to tell a story about cloud services platforms to 3 different audiences, on three different occasions.

-Occasion 1: In a boardroom to government officials.

-Occasion 2: In a roadshow to consumers.

-Occasion 3: In a partners' conference to partners.
+- Occasion 1 : In a boardroom to government officials - Occasion 2 : In a roadshow to consumers - Occasion 3 : In a partners' conference to partners

 Now, Matt can't possibly tell the same story on all of these 3 occasions.
-He needs to be clear about a few things.
+Things he need to be clear about are:

-Matt's Audience Matt's Purpose What matters to the audiences?
+Matt's Audience Matt's Purpose What matters to audiences?
 Where is Matt telling this story?
 Govt Officials Sell Trust Boardroom Consumers Generate interest Functionality Exhbition Partners Provide insights, tools and support Success Conference

 After mapping this, say, Matt is going to craft a story for govt officials.
 So, what he is doing is - Boardroom Influencing via storytelling.
-These are the set of questions I suggest Matt asks himself.
+I would suggest that Matt asks himself these questions: